-Click Add Action to open the Add Action dialog.
+Click Add Action to open the Add Action dialogue.
 Actions are grouped according to a particular application or function.
-The five most recently used actions automatically appear at the top of the Add Action dialog for easy access.
+The five most recently used actions automatically appear at the top of the Add Action dialogue for easy access.
 Locate the action you want to use and click its name to add it to the workflow.

 Some actions allow you to use variables within inputs, outputs, or other settings.
 A variable is a shorthand notation for referencing a known or unknown value, such as a user name, a file or folder name, or the current date and time.
 Click Add Variable to display a menu of available variables, and then select the variable you want to use.

 For a complete list of the workflow variables you can use, see Workflow variables.

 If your workflow uses the Edit Metadata workflow action or has an InDesign template that includes project fields, those project fields will also be listed in the Add Variable menu.
 If Typefi can resolve the project fields to actual values (for example, a real Content XML file is an input in the workflow), the description shown in the Add Variable menu will be the actual value; otherwise, only the project field name will be shown.
 Project fields are grouped below named variables, while relevant outputs from previous actions are grouped at the top of the Add Variable menu for quick access.

 Change the order of actions in a workflow